A 'big sigh' for Baraclough as Windsor Park erupts

 The victory eases the immediate pressure on Baraclough, however attention will now turn to Tuesday's final Nations League game in Greece.

-Despite a much-needed three points, Cyprus' surprise victory over the Greeks means Northern Ireland will have to match or better the Cypriots' result against Kosovo to avoid slipping into a dreaded relegation play-off with both sides on five points heading in to the deciding game.
+Despite a much-needed three points, Cyprus' surprise victory over the Greeks means Northern Ireland will have to match or better the Cypriots' result against Kosovo to avoid slipping into a relegation play-off with both sides on five points heading in to the deciding game.

-A positive result in Athens will give Northern Ireland a solid platform to build from, however, slipping into a relegation play-off and potentially ending up in the bottom tier of the Nations League will bring the questions back again.
+A positive result in Athens will give Northern Ireland a solid platform to build from, however, potentially ending up in the bottom tier of the Nations League will again bring back questions.

-"I did mention that the two previous windows beforehand had been positive and upbeat, and that June hadn't been a positive four games for us," Baraclough added.
+"I did mention that the two previous windows had been positive and upbeat, and that June hadn't been a positive four games for us," Baraclough added.

 "If we can get some result against Greece on Tuesday then it makes it three positive windows out of four.